gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 print(x) // Error! x was already transferred into the main actor!
 ```

-### Simplifying non-isolated initializers and deinitializers via transferring
+### Simplifying `nonisolated` initializers and deinitializers via transferring

 All of the above discussions involved actors in the context of an isolated self
 parameter.
-When we have a non-isolated self parameter, we need to behave
+When we have a `nonisolated` self parameter, we need to behave
 differently.
 As a reminder when we are within a method where self is
-non-isolated, we cannot touch any isolated state within the actor without
+`nonisolated`, we cannot touch any isolated state within the actor without
 performing an async call into the actor to ensure that we switch onto the
 actor's executor: